nrfconnect/sdk-nrf/doc/nrf/libraries/security/nrf_security/doc/driver_config.rst

 For devices without a hardware-accelerated cryptographic engine, entropy is provided by the nRF RNG peripheral.
 PRNG support is provided by the Oberon PSA driver, which is implemented using software.

 .. note::
-   * When using CryptoCell only 1024 bytes can be requested at a time.
+   When using CryptoCell, only 1024 bytes can be requested at a time.

 Hash configurations
 *******************